swiftlang/swift-evolution/proposals/0423-dynamic-actor-isolation.md

 ### `@preconcurrency(unsafe)` to downgrade dynamic actor isolation violations to warnings

 If adoption of this feature exposes a bug in existing binaries because actor isolated code from outside the actor, a `@preconcurrency(unsafe)` annotation (or similar) could be provided to downgrade assertion failures to warnings.
 However, it's not clear whether allowing a known data race exhibited at runtime is the right approach to solving such a problem.

+## Revision history

+* Changes from the first review
+  * Insert dynamic checks at direct calls to synchronous actor-isolated functions imported from Swift 6 libraries.
+  * Add a flag to disable all dynamic actor isolation checking.

 ## Acknowledgments